8base/old-documentation/docs/development-tools/sdk/auth/README.md

 ## signOut()

 Sign/log out a user to invalidating their `idToken`.
-When used with `AUTH0_AUTH` strategy, this will result in a redirect to the configured `redirectUrl`.
+When used with `WEB_COGNITO` or `WEB_AUTH0` strategy, this will result in a redirect to the configured `redirectUrl`.

 ```javascript
 auth.signOut();